MaiaraRodrigues/CV/README.md

 - Training and coaching new team members.
-- Taking orders and delivering food and beverage to customers, ensuring a great customer experience.
+- Attention to detail when taking orders and delivering food and beverage to customers, ensuring a great customer experience.
 - Use of in house mycros system and